KeyCore/MathOperation/README.md

 ### Background and Motivation

-This project builds an applicaion which can perform the five arithmeic operations summation, subtraction, multiplication, divison and exponential lifting.
-Common for these five operators is that they are binary, i. e. they take two operands and produce a result.
+This project builds a serverless web applicaion which can compute the five arithmetic operations summation, subtraction, multiplication, divison and exponential lifting, using a principle of re-using prerecorded subresults in a DynamoDB table with a strict single table design approach.

+Common for the five operators is that they are binary, i. e. they take two operands and produce a result.
 Hence, the general form is:

 <center>
 OPERAND1 OPERATOR OPERAND2 = RESULT,
 </center>
-**

 where **OPERAND1**, **OPERAND2** and **RESULT** are numbers, and **OPERATOR** is one of +,-,*,/ and ^